Dfria/Dfria/README.md

 ## Hey I'm Dallas!

 👋 Hi there!
-I'm a recent CS graduate with a passion for data analysis and a strong desire to break into the tech industry.
+I'm a recent CS graduate with a passion for data analysis.
 This profile serves as a showcase of my projects and skills as I continue to learn and grow in my field.

 🎯 My current focus is on building my data analysis skills, particularly in:
 * Python 🐍